FlorianNelles/CI-Upgrader/UserGuide.md

 ### Extend your Project

-To extend your project you have either the option to use CI3 syntax in combination with Kenji Suzukas Upgrader-Helper or to use the new CI4 syntax, which is probably the better choice for the future of your project.
+To extend your project you have either the option to use CI3 syntax in combination with Kenji Suzukis Upgrader-Helper or to use the new CI4 syntax, which is probably the better choice for the future of your project.

-However you should make your choice depending on your project and your future plans with it, your CI3 or CI4 knowledge and also what parts you want to extend and how Kenjis Suzukas Upgrade Helper supports them.
+However you should make your choice depending on your project and your future plans with it, your CI3 or CI4 knowledge and also what parts you want to extend and how Kenjis Suzukis Upgrade Helper supports them.

 ---

-### Remove Upgrade-Helper by Kenji Suzuka
+### Remove Upgrade-Helper by Kenji Suzuki

-If you don´t want to use Upgrade-Helper by Kenjis Suzuka, you have the opportunity ro remove it.
+If you don´t want to use Upgrade-Helper by Kenjis Suzuki, you have the opportunity ro remove it.
 You can either remove it from selected files or globally from your project.

 1. Check UpgradeLog to see in which files the line `use Kenjis\CI3Compatible\...` was added and remove it